usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 **Article:** [Warranties and Liabilities](https://drive.google.com/file/d/1pQOLsXcKAQfmRI5tcMwyitfc_JncM1Zi/view?usp=drive_link) (excerpt from Contracts in Agile Software Development)

-In this reading, warranties and liability are compared in traditional contracting to agile contracting.
+In this reading, warranties and liability are compared in traditional contracting to Agile contracting.
 Think about the differences and considerations for each type.

 **Key Takeaways to Address:**

-* Since agile projects typically don't develop comprehensive specifications upfront, what alternative documentation should be used to define warranty scope?
+* Since Agile projects typically don't develop comprehensive specifications upfront, what alternative documentation should be used to define warranty scope?
 * Should warranties start after each iteration/sprint, after final acceptance, or use a hybrid approach?
 * How do you define "good enough" software that can be accepted and moved to warranty coverage?
-* What minimal documentation is needed despite the agile principle of "working software over comprehensive documentation"?
+* What minimal documentation is needed despite the Agile principle of "working software over comprehensive documentation"?

 ---